Dick Yates: Career

 Yates played as a guest for Wrexham, Reading, Charlton Athletic and Port Vale during World War II.
 After the war he signed with Frank Brown's Chester, and with 36 goals in the 1946–47 season he set a club record that was never equalled.
-Despite his efforts, the "Seals" could only finish third in the Third Division North, and were not promoted.
+Despite his efforts, the "Seals" could only finish third in the Third Division North and were not promoted.
 He left Sealand Road in the 1947–48 season and scored 18 goals in 31 league games for Wrexham, who also finished third in the Third Division North.
+He scored hat-tricks against Halifax Town in the league and against Penrhyn Quarry in the Welsh Cup.
 He departed the Racecourse Ground, and switched to league rivals Carlisle United.
-He scored nine goals in 16 league games in the 1948–49 campaign for Ivor Broadis's "Cumbrians", in what was a brief stay at Brunton Park.
-He moved on to New Brighton for the 1949–50 season, before leaving the club after they failed to gain re-election in 1950–51.
-Despite boasting a goal ratio of one goal for every two games, he never found another club in the Football League, and instead ended his career with South Liverpool.
+He scored nine goals in 16 league games in the 1948–49 campaign for Ivor Broadis's "Cumbrians" in what was a brief stay at Brunton Park.
+He moved on to New Brighton for the 1949–50 season before leaving the club after they failed to gain re-election in 1950–51.
+Despite boasting a goal ratio of one goal for every two games, he never found another club in the Football League.
+Instead, he ended his career with South Liverpool.